camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors/inbound.md

 - **Correlation key (process)**: `=requestIdValue`
 - **Correlation key (payload)**: `=request.body.request.id`

-See [Webhook docs](/components/connectors/protocol/http-webhook.md) or the documentation of other Connector types for more details.
+See the [webhook documentation](/components/connectors/protocol/http-webhook.md) or the documentation of other Connector types for more details.

 ### Working with request context